Garlic Knots: This is a very easy, forgiving, no-pampering-needed types Italian recipe. Note that there is not a single reason not to try the knots! 😀

 - Pre-heat oven to 400 degrees Fahrenheit.

 - Brush the knots with a bit of olive oil and place the baking sheet in oven for about 30-40 minutes or until done.
 The original recipe called for only 12-15 minutes of baking.
 But mine took much longer.
-If not sure, take one of the bread, break it and check if the dough is cooked from inside.
+If not sure, take one of the bread, break it and check if the dough has been cooked from inside.

 - Heat 2 tablespoons each of butter and olive oil.
 Add garlic.
 Saute it.
 I let it burn a little bit for the burnt garlic taste.
 Turn off the stove.
 Pour these over the freshly made warm garlic knots.
 Sprinkle sea salt on top of it and serve.